falcosecurity/rules/proposals/20230605-rules-adoption-management-maturity-framework.md

 A rules maturity framework will be developed for Falco users to better facilitate the adoption of non-custom rules.
 This framework ensures a smooth transition for adopters, whether they use rules generically or for specific use cases.

+Rules maturity will adopt the [status](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md#status) levels used to indicate the maturity of each repository within The Falco Project, that is, "Stable", "Incubating", "Sandbox", "Deprecated":

+- **Stable** (enabled by default) indicates that the rule has been thoroughly evaluated by experts in the field who have hands-on production experience.
+These experts have determined that the rule addresses a highly relevant threat and recommend that adopters adjust the rule to their specific environment.
+"Stable" rules embody the utmost best practices and demonstrate optimal robustness in relation to Falco's current capabilities.
+- **Incubating** (disabled by default) indicates that rules have been identified by experts as catering to more specific use cases that may or may not be relevant for each adopter.
+However, these rules address relevant threats, provide some level of robustness guarantee, and adhere to best practices in rule writing.
+- **Sandbox** (disabled by default), indicates that the rule is in an experimental stage.
+The potential for broader usefulness and relevance of "Sandbox" rules is currently being assessed.
+The rule can serve as an inspiration and adheres to the minimum acceptance criteria for rules.
+- **Deprecated** (disabled by default), indicates that after re-assessing the rule, it was deemed less applicable to the broader community, and each adopter needs to determine their relevance on their own.
+These rules are kept as examples, but they are no longer actively supported or tuned by The Falco Project.

+> Falco introduces a new key called "maturity" to each rule with levels including "Stable", "Incubating", "Sandbox" and "Deprecated" to guide the adoption process.
+This key reflects the robustness and relevance of each predefined rule in the [falcosecurity/rules](https://github.com/falcosecurity/rules/blob/main/rules/) repository.
+Each rule must go through the "Incubating" state before advancing to "Stable" as a minimum requirement.
+Only "Stable" rules will be enabled by default.

 The maturity level of the rules, however, does not directly reflect their potential for generating noise in the adopters' environment.
 This is due to the unique and constantly changing nature of each environment, especially in cloud environments, making it challenging to accurately predict the impact of rules.

 Newcomers to Falco will be encouraged to start by configuring their setup with introductory rules labeled as "Falco's default rules" (maturity: "Stable").
 These rules will be based on syscall and container events and will live in the established [falco_rules.yaml](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml).